silentbicycle/theft/doc/usage.md

     typedef enum theft_alloc_res
     theft_alloc_cb(struct theft *t, void *env, void **instance);

+This is the only required callback.

 Construct an argument instance, based off of the random bit stream.
 To request random bits, use `theft_random_bits(t, bit_count)` or `theft_random_bits_bulk(t, bit_count, buffer)`.
 The bitstream is produced from a known seed, so it can be constructed again if necessary.
-(These streams of random bits are not expected to be consistent between versions of the library, though.)
+These streams of random bits are not expected to be consistent between versions of the library.

-Either write the instance into `(*instance*)` and return `THEFT_ALLOC_OK`, return `THEFT_ALLOC_SKIP` if the current bit stream should be skipped, or return `THEFT_ALLOC_ERROR` to halt the entire test run with an error.
+- On success, write the instance into `(*instance*)` and return `THEFT_ALLOC_OK`.

+- If the current bit stream should be skipped, return `THEFT_ALLOC_SKIP`.

-This is the only required callback.
+- To halt the entire test run with an error, return `THEFT_ALLOC_ERROR`.

 If **autoshrinking** is used, there is an additional constraint: smaller random bit values should lead to simpler instances.
 In particular, a